raspberrypilearning/butterfly-garden/en/step_4.md

 ## Add a small butterfly
-Now you're going to add a small butterfly that flies at a different angle and flies 'behind' the other butterflies.
+Now, you will add a small butterfly that flies at a different angle and flies 'behind' the other butterflies.

 --- task ---
-Duplicate **Butterfly 2** to create **Butterfly 3**.
+Duplicate the **Butterfly 2** sprite to create a **Butterfly 3** sprite.

 --- /task ---

 --- task ---

-Change the colour of **Butterfly 3** so that it looks different to the others.
+Change the colour of the **Butterfly 3** sprite so that it looks different to the others.

 --- /task ---